 If your record of achievement is truly outstanding, you could receive an early offer called a Letter of Assurance.
 This indicates our intent to extend an Offer of Appointment, provided that all your remaining requirements (nomination, CFA, and medical) are successfully completed.
 A Letter of Assurance could be received as early as September of your senior year.
 Of course, final admission will depend on continued success and good standing in your high school as well as continuing to maintain your qualifications for the Naval Academy.

 If you are found qualified but do not receive a Letter of Assurance, you will be competing for an offer of appointment from within your nominating sources.
-Approximately 2,000 candidates are found fully qualified (scholastically, medically, physically (CFA), and have obtained a nomination).
-Of that number, about 1,500 will receive appointments and approximately 1,200 become midshipmen.
-Candidates will be notified as soon as possible of their status, and most will be notified by April 15.
-All appointees are required to notify the Admissions Office of their intention to accept or decline by May 1.
-Candidate files not completed by March 1 will not normally receive further consideration.
+Candidates will be notified of their status by April 15th.
+All appointees are required to notify the Admissions Office of their intention to accept or decline their offer of appointment by May 1st.
+Candidate files not completed by February 1st will not normally receive further consideration.

 When you accept an appointment, you will receive a Permit to Report packet (normally sent in April) with several important documents and forms to consider and complete.
 One of the most important is the Agreement to Serve.
 This agreement, required by U.S. law (Title 10, U.S. Code, Sections 6959 and 2005) and other directives, outlines your service obligation and must be signed and returned to the Academy prior to Induction Day.
 It requires the consent of parents or guardian if you are a minor.
 In signing the Agreement to Serve, you state that you will: